 Things to consider before installing a new boiler

 So, you’re thinking of purchasing a new boiler?
-It’s a substantial investment and you need to be sure you’re selecting the right boiler to give you constant heating and hot water on demand.
+Getting a new boiler installation is a substantial investment and you need to be sure you’re selecting the right boiler to give you constant heating and hot water on demand.

 In this article, we aim to cover boiler selection for domestic property as well as for commercial premises.
 First let’s consider your specific needs: